gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 ### !callout-danger

 ## Contracting Officer Representative (COR)
 The role of the COR should not be underestimated.
 Because their overall responsibility is to monitor the performance of a contractor, they must be knowledgeable and skilled in Agile software development.
-The Quality Assurance Surveillance Plan (QASP) will detail how service contracts for software development should be surveilled and the COR’s role in that process is integral to overall program success.
+The Quality Assurance Surveillance Plan (QASP) will detail how service contracts for software development should be surveilled and the COR’s role in that process is integral to overall program success.<br><br>
 ***NOTE: We will expand further on the role COR and QASP further in the course.***
 ### !end-callout